devloverumar/fsdl-text-recognizer-2021-labs/readme.md

 # Full Stack Deep Learning Spring 2021 Labs

+### This Branch is forked from full-stack-deep-learning/fsdl-text-recognizer-2021-labs and contains fixes of dependencies as of March 2023.

 Welcome!

 As part of Full Stack Deep Learning 2021, we will incrementally develop a complete deep learning codebase to understand the content of handwritten paragraphs.